soderlind/custom-document-folder/readme.txt

 * Namespace: `Soderlind\DocumentFolder`

 == Upgrade Notice ==

+= 1.1.0 =
+Added automatic updates from GitHub releases.
+The plugin will now notify you when new versions are available.

 = 1.0.1 =
 Added PHP 8.3 type declarations and activation hook for improved code quality.